 Step 3: Simmer Down, ya hear?

-Dried berry variation: Continue to simmer until the liquid has reduced to about half of the original volume.
+Dried elderberry variation: Continue to simmer until the liquid has reduced to about half of the original volume.
 This could take only 30 minutes, or up to an hour or two, depending on how vigorous a simmer you set your stove to.
 We were not in a hurry so we went for slow-and-steady.
 As the berries soften and the water reduces, the elderberry juice becomes more concentrated

 During this time, stir on occasion.
-Using a large flat wood spoon, I like to press the berries against the side of the pot as I stir.
+Using a large flat wood spoon, I like to press the elderberries against the side of the pot as I stir.
 This helps to squeeze out all the good juices we’re after!

-Fresh berry variation: Simmer the berries until they’re soft and strain out the pulp, as shown below.
+Fresh elderberry variation: Simmer the berries until they’re soft and strain out the pulp, as shown below.
 Return the liquid to the pan and continue to simmer until the original amount is reduced by about one-half.

 Step 4: Strain